 President George W. Bush (right) appears on stage with father President George H.W. and mother First Lady Barbara Bush during Texas A&M commencement in 2008.
-(Photo courtesy White House Archives, White House photo by Eric Draper)
+Photo courtesy of Cushing Memorial Library & Archives.

 George W. Bush made frequent visits to Texas A&M’s campus before, during and after his time as president, the first major one being the opening of the elder Bush’s presidential library in 1997.